Dice-K39/JavaScript_Rails_Project/README.md

 * Then navigate to the frontend of the project and open the index.html file.

 ** You will need an api key to use the search function of the app.
 The search function takes information from an external api and lists the result on the browser.
+To signup for an api key, go to [Recreation.gov](https://ridb.recreation.gov/).

 ## Contributing